MichaelVolk94/portfolio/README.md

 # Michael Volk's MTM6201 portfolio

 # Project Description
 Welcome to my web portfolio, I have created this portfolio as part of the Web Development II course in which we learned about advance CSS and Bootstrap.
-I built this portfolio based on my design on UX I course where we learned about....
+I built this portfolio based on my design on UX I course where I had to make a business related to a bakery and I had to make examples of Low and High Fidelity wireframes.

 # Challenges
-Taking the design and breaking it down to smaller chunks was challenging for me...
+Making the design and breaking it down to smaller chunks was challenging for me...
 Especially when I had to do it in such a short timeframe.
+It also wasn't easy I had other assignments in the way.

 # Lessons Learned
 I learned how to create functional buttons and created individual pages for them without problem.
-I also learned to be more comfortable with the material I'm given.
+I also learned to be more comfortable with the material I'm given and be more efficient with my time.

 ## Frameworks and Libraries
 - [Bootstrap] (https://getbootstrap.com/)